My pet is sick and your hospital is closed. What should I do?

 I’ve lost my pet.
 What should I do?

-You can check the “Impounded Animals” section in our website under Pet Central to see if your animal is in Eagan impound.
-You can also contact Eagan police dispatch at 651-675-5700.
+You can check the “Impounded Animals” section in our website under Pet Central to see if your animal is in impound.
+You can also contact the police dispatch at 651-675-5700.

-My pet is in Eagan impound.
+My pet is impounded.
 What should I do?

-First go to the City of Eagan’s police department at 3830 Pilot Knob Road.
+Determine whether your pet is an Eagan or Rosemount impound by checking our “Impounded Animals” section in our website under Pet Central.
+Then, go to the appropriate city’s police department.
 You will pay any impound fees and receive a release form.
 Bring the release form to Pilot Knob Animal Hospital at 4145 Knob Drive and be reunited with your pet!

 Pilot Knob Animal Hospital does not accept any payments for impound animals.
 Please stop at the police department before coming to the hospital to pick up your pet.